shashikantx/flutter_qr_scanner/README.md

 ### `child`

-Widget that is shown on top of the QrCamera.
+Widget that is shown on top of the QRScannerCamera.
 If you give it a specific size it may cause weird issues so try not to.

 ### `key`

 Standard flutter key argument.
-Can be used to get QrCameraState with a GlobalKey.
+Can be used to get QRScannerCameraState with a GlobalKey.

 ### `offscreenBuilder`